apache/spark/docs/configuration.md

   <td><code>spark.sql.repl.eagerEval.enabled</code></td>
   <td>false</td>
   <td>
     Enable eager evaluation or not.
-If true and repl you're using supports eager evaluation, dataframe will be ran automatically and html table will feedback the queries user have defined (see <a href="https://issues.apache.org/jira/browse/SPARK-24215">SPARK-24215</a> for more details).
+If true and REPL you are using supports eager evaluation, dataframe will be ran automatically and html table will feedback the queries user have defined (see <a href="https://issues.apache.org/jira/browse/SPARK-24215">SPARK-24215</a> for more details).
   </td>